AlexJReid/zigxll/README.md

 ## Why

-This is all predicated on the possibility that someone would want to write fast functions for Excel in Zig.
+This is all predicated on the possibility that someone would want to write functions for Excel in Zig.
 So that makes it very niche.

 It exists because I wanted to see if it was possible to use Zig's C interop and comptime to make the Excel C SDK nicer to work with.
 I think it works quite nicely already, but I'd be glad of your feedback.
 I'm [@alexjreid](https://x.com/AlexJReid) on X.